 Whew.
 That’s a rough one.
 Do I wallow in how I feel? how my kids behave? how my husband wittingly or unwittingly slights me? how my house looks? how my schedule weighs?
 Or do I choose to navigate those “problems” with joy? with assurance that God’s love is better than life?

 You think it would have ended there.
 But it didn’t.
-Every morning I read a chapter from Power of a Praying Parent (and share it on our Facebook page, too!) and what do you think today’s prayer was?
+Every morning I read a chapter from Power of a Praying Parent and what do you think today’s prayer was?
 Inviting the Joy of the Lord.
 I took a picture of my favorite part and posted it…

 But really, it was a prayer for me: Don’t allow YOURSELF to be stuck with a sad, depressed, angry, moody or difficult personality.
 PRAY YOURSELF OUT OF IT.